DataAccess2020/CE1_martinoli_travaglini/README.md

 # CE1_Martinoli_Travaglini
 Class Exercise 1 - Martinoli Francesca and Travaglini Simone

-In this little project we want to investigate how the religion impacts the attitude towards the euthanasia.
+In this little project we want to investigate how the religion impacts the attitude towards euthanasia.
-In order to do it, we choose to use the data from the European Values Survey 2017.
+In order to do it, we choose to use the data from the European Values Study 2017.

 ## Structure
 In the folders you can find: